What Is an Endodontist?

 What Procedures Do Endodontists Handle?

-Endodontists are also known as root canal dentists since they perform root canal treatments frequently as well as treat traumatic dental injuries and place dental implants.
+Endodontists are also known as root canal dentists since they perform root canal treatments frequently as well as treat traumatic dental injuries.
 Since they perform around 25 root canal treatments every week, treatments by an endodontist will ensure the best outcome for you and you have better chances of healing faster.

 Some of the dental surgeries that endodontists perform include: